-- Email security solutions can prevent phishing emails from resulting in access to accounts.
+- Email security solutions can contribute to account takeover prevention phishing emails from resulting in access to accounts.
 Advanced solutions can use machine learning, computer vision, and other technologies to filter out emails containing links to spoofed login pages.

 - Employee training and awareness modules need to educate users effectively and consistently about the importance of best practice password security, including never reusing passwords and the use of complex passwords.
 Dedicated password managers can assist users in creating different, complex passwords for multiple services without necessarily needing to remember them all.

 - Two-factor or multifactor authentication should be mandatory across business services.
-Both methods of authentication can prevent many ATO attacks by requiring malicious actors to present additional evidence, beyond username-password pairs, to verify who they are.
+Both methods of authentication provide account takeover protection for many ATO attacks by requiring malicious actors to present additional evidence, beyond username-password pairs, to verify who they are.
 It’s highly unlikely (although not impossible) for outsiders to seize control over a second or third authentication factor (e.g., a smartphone with a one-time code or biometric data).

-- API security is increasingly important in preventing threat actors from stealing authentication tokens and taking over accounts at businesses that expose APIs to client apps.
+- API security is increasingly important in account takeover prevention and threat actors from stealing authentication tokens and taking over accounts at businesses that expose APIs to client apps.